jdcbautista/garyCoffey.github.io/_posts/blogs/2020-05-24-my-first-programing_experience.md

 title: "My First Programming Experience"
 categories: blogs
 ---
-It's hard to say where I began with software engineering.
 My first introduction to code was during my time in the Air Force.

 While working as a *Linux System Admin*, my colleague decided to write a script to make our jobs easier.
 One of our tasks involved comparing flight data figures to set limits.
 If the data exceeded the limits in some way the 💣er would possibly have to receive special maintenance.